Jamesdai05/SnakeGame/ReadMe.md

 - User Interface of the game , pause, restart buttons can be added.

 - This game is only can be controlled with Arrow Key buttons, it can be improved if the game can be controlled by ASWD keys.

+- Game background music can be added if there is a suitable one.